 Oats (Avena sativa) are an excellent source of avenacosides, avenanthramides and manganese, and a very good source of dietary fiber, thiamin (vitamin B1) and zinc.
 Oats also incorporate some ferulic acid, iron and melatonin.
-Avenanthramides, polyphenols found only in oats, have been shown to exhibit anti-inflammatory and anti-cancer properties, as well as anti-itch activity in the skin.
+Avenanthramides, polyphenols found only in oats, have anti-inflammatory and anti-cancer properties.

 Consumption of oats or β-glucan (the main soluble fiber in oats) has been shown to reduce cholesterol (thereby reducing the risk of heart diease), improve colon health, and reduce high blood pressure. β-Glucan extracts have also been reported to reduce tumor cell proliferation and to protect against Adriamycin (doxorubicin)-induced heart damage.